What is an electric car?

 Charging an electric car

-How long it'll take to charge can vary drastically depending on the size of the vehicle’s battery pack (measured in kWh), the speed the battery is able to receive charge and the type of charging point you’re using.
+There are three factors you need to consider when it comes to the time it takes to charge an electric car: the size of the vehicle’s battery pack (measured in kWh), the charging speed the battery will accept and the type of charging point you’re using.

 If you wish to charge your electric car at work, tell your employer about the Government’s Workplace Charging Scheme (WCS).
 This can support the purchase and installation of charging points to eligible businesses, charities and public-sector organisations.